DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 It was Lion King Balmung.

-[Along the southern country border lays Spirit' territory.
+[Along the southern border of the country lays Spirit' territory.
 Great waterfall Gracial Fall - This river runs down from that great waterfall.]

 "Isn't it a cryptids' territory."